thomasgolian/thomasgolian/README.md

 Hey there,

+Update: currently working full-time as an 'IT Technician' for Highland Park Board of Education, NJ.

 A long time computer/tech hobbyist and enjoyer.
 I'm currently studying, getting a few certifications and homelabbing to start my career in Information Technology.
 I also worked in tech sales (B2B) for a few years.

 Besides computer tech and some occasional PC gaming, I also enjoy sports, scuba diving, snowboarding, cooking, hiking, fishing, kayaking, and various outdoor activities.
 I like the ocean and water too :ocean: